Maxwell011/sushi-experience/README.md

 # Sushi 🍣🍣🍣 Experience

-This is an app on sushi
+This is a sushi app that shows people our amazing products

 Currently, two official plugins are available: